victims/victims-client-java-legacy/README.md

 OPTIONS:

-  --repl                  run an interactive victims shell

-  --victims-db-url        the jdbc url connection string to use
-                          with the victims database
+  --db-status             displays date the database was last
+                          updated

+  --help                  show this help message

   --jar-info              displays fingerprint information of the
                           supplied jar file

-  --victims-cache-purge   purges all entries in the victims cache

-  --victims-service-entry the uri path to use when connecting to
-                          the victims service

-  --db-status             displays date the database was last
-                          updated

-  --victims-service-uri   the uri to use to synchronize with the
-                          victims database
+  --recursive             recurses directory structure when
+                          scanning a directory

+  --repl                  run an interactive victims shell

   --update                synchronize with the victims web service